DitlevR/FunctionalProgramming/README.md

 Our Elm frontend is not a Single Page application, we could not get it to work.
 So we made to seperate files.
 In Employee. elm you can see a single result of employee with the id of 1 or all employees.

 In Department.elm you can see all departments.

-Its all a get Http request from our backend.
+The button on the page sends a http get request to the backend and you get the response in a json format.

-We use a Json decoder to decode the json we get from our backend and create tables in the endpoints where we collect all of our data.
+We use a Json decoder of a single element on the json list to decode the reponse and we then create tables in the endpoints.